ElliotSowersby/simple-cloudflare-turnstile/readme.txt

 Turnstile stops abuse and confirms visitors are real without the data privacy concerns or awful UX that CAPTCHA thrusts on users.

-Learn more here: <a href="https://www.cloudflare.com/en-gb/products/turnstile/">https://www.cloudflare.com/en-gb/products/turnstile/</a>
+Learn more here: <a href="https://www.cloudflare.com/en-gb/products/turnstile/" target="_blank">https://www.cloudflare.com/en-gb/products/turnstile/</a>

 ## Getting Started ##

+It's super quick and easy to get started with Cloudflare Turnstile!

 Simply generate a "site key" and "secret key" in your Cloudflare account, and add these in the plugin settings page.